 The shower pan preslope is a mortar base that creates the general tapered slope for the shower pan.
 This slope is later refined with a second bed of mortar.
 The preslope is laid on tar paper.

-The waterproof liner is a PVC or other polymer membrane that rests on top of the preslope.
+The liner is a PVC or other polymer membrane that rests on top of the preslope.
 This liner is the last line of defense between water and the subfloor.

 Resting above the waterproof membrane is a second bed of mortar that generally follows the same contours as the preslope.